sherlock221B1/Starting-GIthub/README.md

 ## 🚀 About Me
 I'm learning web development as a beginner.
 I accidently gave my last commit message worng.
 I wrote git trash instead of git stash.
+I wanna repair it.
+I can do it in my locl pc.
+But I don't know how to do it on github.
-I wanna repair it.How can I repair it?Can someone help me.
+How can I repair it?Can someone help me.
 # Project Title

 A brief description of what this project does and who it's for